Estimated Reading Time: 9 minutes

 Embrace your competitiveness and join others in a thrilling board game!
 There are now thousands of different games on the market and you can try out a wide variety of board game types to find your favourites, or stick to the classics like Monopoly and Cluedo.
 There are quick board games, longer ones, easy ones and more complicated ones; you are sure to come across a few that you find entertaining.

-If the weather is nice, or you have floor space in your home, you can get stuck into some garden and floor games.
-Garden and floor games are a great way to get outside and play with others, whether it’s skittles, ring-toss games or bowls.
+If the weather is nice, you can get stuck into some garden games.
+These are a great way to get outside and play with others, whether it’s skittles, ring-toss games or bowls.
 These can be great if you have the mobility to move while you play and can give you a great way to exercise regularly.
 Just get a group together, set up where there’s space and play!

 You don’t have to be a dancer to dance, and it’s never too late to learn either!
 You can dance with a partner or in a group to learn the foxtrot or how to ballroom dance.
 Dancing is a great way to exercise, is highly enjoyable and for many will be a new and exciting social activity to get involved with.
 Whether you’re beginners, intermediates or seasoned professionals; there are dance lessons available for all levels and you’ll find plenty of others who have similar experience to you.

 Yoga can be for everyone and you don’t even need to stand up to take part!
 There are specific chair exercises designed to be done whilst sitting, meaning it’s easier on your joints whilst still allowing you to get the benefits of yoga.
 As well as improving your strength and flexibility and relaxing as part of a group, there is something very therapeutic about doing yoga with others.
 You can follow the classes in person or online to make sure you’re hitting all the poses correctly.